Nym gets $6M for its anonymous overlay mixnet to sell privacy as a service – TechCrunch

 “The technology does essentially three things… We mix packets.
 You want to think about an unencrypted packet like a card, an encrypted packet you flip over so you don’t know what the card says, you collect a bunch of cards and you shuffle them.
 That’s all that mixing is — it just randomly permutates the packets… Then you hand them to the next person, they shuffle them.
 You hand them to the third person, they shuffle them.
 And then they had the cards to whoever is at the end.
 And as long as different people gave you cards at the beginning you can’t distinguish those people.”

-More generally, Nym also argues it’s an advantage to be developing mixnet technology that’s independent and general purpose — folding all sorts and types of traffic into a shuffled pack — suggesting it can achieve greater privacy for users’ packets in this pooled crowd vs similar tech offered by a single provider to only their own users (such as the ‘privacy relay’ network recently announced by Apple).
+More generally, Nym also argues it’s an advantage to be developing mixnet technology that’s independent and general purpose — folding all sorts and types of traffic into a shuffled pack — suggesting it can achieve greater privacy for users’ packets in this pooled crowd versus similar tech offered by a single provider to only their own users (such as the “privacy relay” network recently announced by Apple).

 In the latter case, an attacker already knows that the relayed traffic is being sent by Apple users who are accessing iCloud services.
 Whereas — as a general purpose overlay layer — Nym can, in theory, provide contextual coverage to users as part of its privacy mix.
 So another key point is that the level of privacy available to Nym users scales as usage does.

-Historical performance issues with bandwidth and latency are other reasons Halpin cites for Mixnets being largely left on the academic shelf.
-(There have been some other deployments, such as Loopix — which Nym’s whitepaper says its design builds on by extending it into a “general purpose incentivized mixnet architecture” — but it’s fair to say the technology hasn’t exactly gone mainstream.)
+Historical performance issues with bandwidth and latency are other reasons Halpin cites for mixnets being largely left on the academic shelf.
+(There have been some other deployments, such as Loopix — which Nym’s white paper says its design builds on by extending it into a “general purpose incentivized mixnet architecture” — but it’s fair to say the technology hasn’t exactly gone mainstream.)

-Nonetheless, Nym’s contention is the tech’s time is finally coming; firstly because technical challenges associated with Mixnets can be overcome — because of gains in Internet bandwidth and compute power; as well as through incorporating crypto-style incentives and other design tweaks it’s introducing (e.g. dummy traffic) — but also, and perhaps most importantly, because privacy concerns aren’t simply going to disappear.
+Nonetheless, Nym’s contention is the tech’s time is finally coming; firstly because technical challenges associated with mixnets can be overcome — because of gains in internet bandwidth and compute power; as well as through incorporating crypto-style incentives and other design tweaks it’s introducing (e.g. dummy traffic) — but also, and perhaps most importantly, because privacy concerns aren’t simply going to disappear.

 Indeed, Halpin suggests governments in certain countries may ultimately decide their exposure to certain mainstream tech providers which are subject to state mass surveillance regimes — whether that’s the US version or China’s flavor or elsewhere — simply isn’t tenable over the longer run and that trusting sensitive data to corporate VPNs based in countries subject to intelligence agency snooping is a fool’s game.

-(And it’s interesting to note, for example, that the European Data Protection Supervisor is currently conducting a review of EU bodies use of mainstream US cloud services from AWS and Microsoft to check whether they are in compliance with last summer’s Schrems II ruling by the CJEU, which struck down the EU-US Privacy Shield deal, after again finding US surveillance law to be essentially incompatible with EU privacy rights… )
+(And it’s interesting to note, for example, that the European Data Protection Supervisor is currently conducting a review of EU bodies use of mainstream U.S. cloud services from AWS and Microsoft to check whether they are in compliance with last summer’s Schrems II ruling by the CJEU, which struck down the EU-US Privacy Shield deal, after again finding U.S. surveillance law to be essentially incompatible with EU privacy rights… )

 Nym is betting that some governments will — eventually — come looking for alternative technology solutions to the spying problem.
 Although government procurement cycles make that play a longer game.

-In the near term, Halpin says they expect interest and usage for the metadata-obscuring tech to come from the crypto world where there’s a need to shield transactions from view of potential hackers.
+In the near term, Halpin says they expect interest and usage for the metadata-obscuring tech to come from the crypto world, where there’s a need to shield transactions from view of potential hackers.

 “The websites that [crypto] people use — these exchanges — have also expressed interest,” he notes, flagging that Nym also took in some funding from Binance Labs, the VC arm of the cryptocurrency exchange, after it was chosen to go through the Lab’s incubator program in 2018.